flowhub/bigiot-js/README.md

 1. Use a well known, trusted SSL certificate.
 The default in Java Provider is self-signed and cannot be used.
 2. Enable CORS support. `((EmbeddedSpark)provider.getEmbeddedServer()).enableCorsAll();`

+## Verify browser-compatability of offerings
+Browsers must have valid SSL and support CORS to be used in browser.
+The `bigiotjs-check-offerings` tool can test offerings to verify this.

+To check offerings of a specific category

+    bigiotjs-check-offerings --category urn:big-iot:ParkingSiteCategory

+To run for all known categories and output an HTML report

+    bigiotjs-check-offerings --html report.html